COVID-19 pandemic in Australia: Sport

-In 2020, the A-League initially announced a continuation of the league with the Wellington Phoenix being based in Australia; however, on 24 March 2020, suspended the remaining matches indefinitely.
+In 2020, the A-League initially announced a continuation of the league with the Wellington Phoenix FC being based in Australia; however, on 24 March 2020, suspended the remaining matches indefinitely.
 On 17 July, the season resumed in a NSW-based hub, where the season finished with the Grand Final occurring at Bankwest Stadium on 30 August in front of a limited crowd.